Southern Oregon Wine and Food

 Rogue Valley and Applegate Valley AVAs are the two closest to the Chanticleer Inn — both are within the Southern Oregon AVA.
 While it’s possible to visit wineries from both AVAs in one afternoon, focusing on one at a time makes for more leisurely tours.

 Visitors have many options and can spend multiple days exploring this elegant wine region.
-The Southern Oregon wine region can be organized by the sub-regional valleys/rivers: Bear Creek Valley, the Upper Rouge, and Applegate Valley.
+Geographically, the Southern Oregon wine region is laid out in three sub-regional valleys/rivers: Bear Creek Valley, the Upper Rouge, and Applegate Valley.
 Each area has its own winery association with a website (listed below) providing information on all the member wineries and growers, their events, tour maps and downloadable brochures.

 - Bear Creek Boutique Wineries — These wineries are truly boutique, all of them grow, bottle and sell their own wines offering an interactive experience for all visitors.